mackenziekbrooks/dci271-s20-newdarkage/schedule/index.md

 {: .label .label-yellow }
 * Slack: icebreaker of the day!
 * Slack: Chapter 3 discussion question.
+* Zoom: Live class with Kim Hodge and Jane Stewart from the Sustainability Office at W&L.

 Read/Watch
 {: .label .label-green }